RA-Consulting-GmbH/openscenario.api.test/README.md

 ## C++
 **Note:**
 The Linux and Windows (post) build steps are still under development and work in progress!
+Post build step for Windows is not yet implemented.

 ### Linux and Windows
 * Clone the master branch (the `cpp` path from this project).